caporaso-lab/developing-with-qiime2/book/plugins/references/antipatterns.md

 All data that is provided as input to or generated as output from QIIME 2 `Action(s)` should be in the form of QIIME 2 Artifacts.
 This is essential for ensuring that workflows using your `Action(s)` will be fully reproducible, and that your plugin will be accessible to users with varying levels of computational expertise.
 These are two of the key benefits of making your methods accessible through QIIME 2 plugins, and are expectations of QIIME 2 users.
-The cost is going through the upfront work of associating inputs with semantic types and formats.
+The cost is going through the upfront work of associating inputs with artifact classes.

 (antipattern-skipping-validation)=
 ## Skipping format validation